 The Carrington College Las Vegas campus offers certificate and degree programs in a 26,191 square foot facility composed of modern classrooms and laboratories.
-Each classroom is equipped with LCD projectors and wireless computer access.
+The campus includes classrooms equipped with Apple TV, LCD projectors and wireless access.
 Labs are outfitted with microscopes, anatomy models, simulation manikins and other equipment to approximate each subject areas' professional settings.
 The campus has administrative offices offering a variety of student services including enrollment services, career services, registrar services, and financial services.
 The Carrington library website offers online resources and professional organization information.
 In addition, the Las Vegas campus partners with area hospitals and facilities to accommodate students in their clinical experience.